12 Top-Rated Ski Resorts in Vermont, 2023

 The resort's self-contained slopeside complex has the look of an Alpine ski village, and its off-slope facilities include a spa, fitness center, and dining.
 Heat lamps extend the season of outdoor dining areas both at the base and at the restaurants in the resort village.

 Stratton offers other winter outdoor activities, including tubing, ice skating, sleigh rides, and 90-minute dogsled tours through the scenic valley.
-The Nordic Center is open seven days a week, with a new grooming machine; cross-country lessons and rentals are available there.
+The Nordic Center is open seven days a week, with cross-country lessons and rentals available there.

 Stratton is an Alterra Mountain resort, included in Alterra's Ikon Pass system.
 Its proximity to Manchester means access to a wide variety of lodging, dining, and diversions.